ExAllocatePoolWithTag function (wdm.h)

 You can modify the PoolType value by bitwise-ORing this value with the POOL_RAISE_IF_ALLOCATION_FAILURE flag.
 This flag causes an exception to be raised if the request cannot be satisfied.
 Use of the POOL_RAISE_IF_ALLOCATION_FAILURE flag is not recommended because it is costly.

 Similarly, you can modify the PoolType value by bitwise-ORing this value with the POOL_COLD_ALLOCATION flag as a hint to the kernel to allocate the memory from pages that are likely to be paged out quickly.
 To reduce the amount of resident pool memory as much as possible, you should not reference these allocations frequently.
-The POOL_COLD_ALLOCATION flag is only advisory and is supported starting with Windows XP.
+The POOL_COLD_ALLOCATION flag is only advisory.

 The number of bytes to allocate.